muratk5n/thirdwave/en/README.md

 ---

-The same "people" supported the Iraq War after 9/11.
+The same "people" wanted an Iraqi invasion after 9/11.

 ---